ImtiazVision/Java/Notes.md

 c.scoreRuns(); // Can access the runs since it's public
 ```

 - **Protected** : is a one-of-a-kind  category.
 It's members' access level is something between `private` and `public`.
 The `protected` tag's principal application is in **inheritance**, which is the process of building classes from other classes.
 Within a  package, the `protected` data members can be accessed.
 They can only be referred to outside of the package using an **inherited** class.
+An example is given below 👇

 ```
 package cricket;

 public class Batsman {